-- Differentiate among the information needs of the various users of classroom assessments, especially students. - Understand the importance of and know how to frame learning targets to underpin sound classroom assessment, including student-friendly versions of achievement standards - Assess student achievement accurately on all occasions by knowing how to select and develop classroom assessments that fit each unique context, involving students in self-assessment when appropriate - Understand how to manage and communicate assessment results, again, involving students when appropriate and in ways that promote learning.
+- Differentiate among the information needs of the various users of classroom assessments, especially students. - Understand the importance of and know how to frame learning targets to underpin sound 1/10/2018 Center for Assessment and Accreditation classroom assessment, including student-friendly versions of achievement standards

+- Assess student achievement accurately on all occasions by knowing how to select and develop classroom assessments that fit each unique context, involving students in selfassessment when appropriate - Understand how to manage and communicate assessment results, again, involving students when appropriate and in ways that promote learning.